From Our Founder – Phil: The Concept of Home Improvement

 Home Improvement in Hong Kong

 There’s yet another way to understand the so-called cultural or philosophical divide between the East and the West – economics.
-In money mad Hong Kong, by and large, real-estate investment and the stock market occupy people’s free time.
+In money-mad Hong Kong, by and large, real-estate investment and the stock market occupy people’s free time.
 Folks here have little desire to get their hands dirty to fix a leaky faucet or some faulty lighting fixtures.
-As time goes by after a remodel, usually done by a mom-and-pop retail reno outfit down the street, furniture starting to lose luster, got chipped in the corner…toilets don’t flush, or water leaking out of the kitchen tap…etc. You get the picture…
+As time goes by after a remodel, usually done by a mom-and-pop retail reno outfit down the street, furniture starts to lose luster, gets chipped in the corner…toilets don’t flush, or water leaking out of the kitchen tap…etc. You get the picture…

 Home Improvement in Hong Kong hence presents a remarkably buoyant, ever infinite, forever lucrative trade one can dream of.
 This is the buy side.
 The sell side dovetails beautifully with Home Improvement Hong Kong in a way unmatched or unlike any other market segment in the renovation/construction business.
 Through research we find that there are significant time voids being ‘wasted’ in the renovation trade and sub-trades arising out of hierarchical irregularities that are out of control by general contractors all the way to the handymen down below.
 Time voids can be found during an 8-hour shift, between shifts, and between projects.
 This is where we shine brightly, because the HelloJack! business model is built upon filling the otherwise unproductive time voids, enhancing the efficiency within the industry, as well as for the projects we carry out for our customers.